 Self-Employed Allowable Expenses

-Generally, an expense must be necessary and directly related to your business to be deductible.
-This means personal expenses, such as mortgage payments or grocery bills, cannot be deducted.
-However, a wide range of business-related expenses can be deducted, including office supplies, travel costs, and marketing expenses.
+Generally, an expense must be necessary and directly related to your business purposes to be deductible.
+Personal expenses, such as mortgage payments or grocery bills, cannot be deducted.
+However, many allowable business-related expenses, including office supplies, travel costs, and marketing expenses, can be deducted.

-So long as an expense is for business purposes only and directly related to generating income, it is likely to be deductible.
-As a result, it is vital to keep track of all of your business-related expenses throughout the year to maximise your deductions come tax time.
+So long as an expense is for business purposes only and directly related to generating income, it will likely be deductible.
+As a result, keeping track of your business-related expenses throughout the year is vital to maximising your deductions come tax time.

 How can I reduce my Self Assessment Tax bill by Claiming Expenses?

-Each year you must complete a self-assessment tax return if the turnover is over £1000.
-Complete the tax return will give you a calculation as to how much income tax and national insurance you owe.
+You must complete a self-assessment tax return yearly if the turnover is over £1000.
+Complete the tax return to calculate how much income tax and national insurance you owe.

 As a Sole trader or freelancer, you must pay tax on everything over the personal allowance.
 By reducing the profits, the tax bill will be lower.
 It is essential only to claim what is allowable.

-Here is our top 10 list of business expenses.
+Here is our top 10 list of common business expenses.

 - Accommodation